ensteitz/LING-L545/07_Project/README.md

 ## Data Analysis:
 I then ran a few data analysis measures on the CSV file.
 This adds two columns to the CSV: sentiment\_score and time\_of\_day.
 These were added to make data visualization easier in the last step.
 A couple of other measures were computed:
-1. The maximum number of upvotes
+1. The timestamp for the first comment.
-2. The maximum number of downvotes
+2. The timestamp for the last comment.
-3.
+3. The amount of time that passed between the first and last comment accepted on the submission before being locked.
+4. The count for the most upvotes on one comment.
+5. The count for the most downvotes on one comment.

+These counts are shown if you run analysis.py.
+You will also get a visual of the data frame.

 ## Sentiment Analysis:
 Using VADER, sentiment analysis was performed on the text scraped from the original Reddit post.
 This was done through the file vader\_sa.py.
-The results were stored in the files sa\_clean\_comments.txt and
+The results were stored in the files sa\_clean\_comments.txt and df\_sa\_extralabels\_clean\_comments.csv.
+This resulted in new columns to the CSV with the compount sentiment scores for each comment.

 ## Data Visualization